-Eavesdropping and skimming attacks are not new and are mentioned regularly in the literature.
-Recent reports by the National Institute of Standards and Technology (NIST) [21], the Department of Homeland Security (DHS) [6] and the German Federal Office for Information Security (BSI) [3], along with academic surveys, e.g. [16], all mention scenarios for eavesdropping and skimming attacks in the RFID environment.
+Eavesdropping attacks are not new and are mentioned regularly in the literature.
+Recent reports by the National Institute of Standards and Technology (NIST) [22], the Department of Homeland Security (DHS) [6] and the German Federal Office for Information Security (BSI) [3], along with academic surveys, e.g. [16], all mention scenarios for eavesdropping attacks in the RFID environment.
 These reports, however, do not show practical results or fail to clarify the experimental setup if they do.

-Different scenarios exist for eavesdropping and skimming attacks and therefore the experimental setup should be known in order for published results to be useful.
+Different scenarios exist for eavesdropping attacks and therefore the experimental setup should be known in order for published results to be useful.
 In earlier reports terms used to describe the attacks were also confusing.
 A report on 'Port of Entry' tests done in 2004 [7] states that signals from e-passport systems could be 'detected' at 20 m.
 The report does not explain whether this implies that the attacker could detect that a transaction occurred, or whether he could recover the actual data.
 The test also covered a number of different systems and no details were given about which system yielded the result.
-There were also press reports that NIST eavesdropped the RFIDs to be used in USA passports from as far away as 9 m [36].
+There were also press reports that NIST eavesdropped the RFIDs to be used in USA passports from as far away as 9 m [37].
 Reports, however, often used the term 'read', which implied a skimming attack, while they were actually describing eavesdropping.
 There are also cases where reports do not state clearly which type of token they were referring to when describing attack distances.
 RFID is a collective term for several systems and in reality refers to devices adhering to a number of different standards.
-An high-frequency(HF) token used for a contactless smart card is not the same as a ultrahigh frequency (UHF) tokens used in logistics, which is intended to be read from much greater distances.
+An HF token used for a contactless smart card is not the same as a UHF token used in logistics.
 Therefore, if somebody can read a razor's tag from 1 m it cannot be assumed that the same is true for an e-passport.
 It is therefore important to clearly state the type of RFID system when describing these attacks.
-Yet the American Civil Liberties Union (ACLU) demo, where a 'passport' was read from 1 m, used 'similar' RFID technology and not an ISO 14443 token as used in a real e-passport [26].
-A more recent example of confusing reporting with regards to RFID technology came about when a practical attempt at exploiting possible vulnerabilities [50] in USA 'PASS' cards (used for travel between Mexico, Canada, USA and Bermuda as part of the Western Hemisphere Travel Initiative) and enhanced drivers licenses, which use UHF technoloy, was reported in the popular press as an attack on e-passports [51], which uses HF RFID tokens and different security mechanisms.
+Yet the American Civil Liberties Union (ACLU) demo, where a 'passport' was read from 1 m, used 'similar' RFID technology and not an ISO 14443 token as used in a real e-passport [27].